ssachtleben/play-plugins/auth/README.md

 ## Authentication Events

-It's possible to execute custom code before or after the autentication.
-There are also events if the authentication was successful or failed.
+It's possible to execute custom code during the authentication process.
+There are multiple events which can be observed.

 ### Event Types

-Here is a list with all events:
+Here is a list with all authentication events:

 | Name                                 | Description                                                       | Parameter      							                |
 | ------------------------------------ | ----------------------------------------------------------------- | ---------------------------------------------------------- |